LDAWG-a11y/a11yWebApp/src/guides/say-what-you-see-wcag-2-5-3-label-in-name-level-a.md

 <button type="submit" aria-label="Submit the form">Submit</button>
 ```

 WCAG state in their best practice that the visible label should be at the beginning of the string, yet, this did not used to work, as VoiceControl was a bit of an outlier in that it expected the full string to be spoken.
-It has recently been fixed, in that Voice Control now expected the visible label to be present at the beginning of the AccName, which aligns with WCAG's best practice.
+It has recently been "fixed", in that Voice Control now expected the visible label to be present at the beginning of the AccName, which aligns with WCAG's best practice.
+I believe most voice inputs software just expect the visible label to be present anywhere in the AccName string, so there is of course a difference.

+Going back to my earlier recommendation, if we can just label a control with text and not use hidden text such as ARIA/visibly hidden text to modilfy or append the visible label in a non-visual manner, then that will always be the optimal strategy.
+There are occasions where this isn't always possible and we may need to append a control's AccName with additional text, but this is something we should do as a last resort.

+Back to Catchphrase